-The ACD is entitled to all reasonable, properly incurred expenses in the performance of its duties (except in respect of Shares in the Retail B Income and Retail B Accumulation Share Classes in the UK Growth & Income Fund).
+The ACD is entitled to all reasonable, properly incurred expenses in the performance of its duties.
 This includes expenses incurred by the ACD in relation to the operation and oversight of securities lending, which will be paid from any revenue generated through securities lending.